elij/macher-agent/README.md

 ## Changes in gptel/macher when enabled

 gptel
-- No longer able to change global state (to avoid race conditions), use mode hooks for defaults.
+- No longer able to change global state (to avoid race conditions), use mode hooks or `setq-default`.
 - Prompt level presets are composed by default using [#905](https://github.com/karthink/gptel/commit/3cf7bd0c850f6f72249d08d3f749dd4d04efa0f9).
 - If an inline preset is used without further text the preset prompt becomes a user prompt rather than a system prompt (similar to a command rather than a skill)
 - As media in gptel is based on absolute paths and gptel can't access the macher vfs an additional media reading method is added based on base64 payloads (this is also important for agents with computer use use-cases).